ETSI EN 300 328 v2.2.2 Transitioned August 6, 2021: What you need to know

 It covers Wide Band Data Transmission equipment, including Bluetooth, WLAN, ZigBee, and related technologies.
 It describes spectrum access requirements to facilitate spectrum sharing with other equipment and also contains requirements to demonstrate that radio equipment both effectively uses and supports the efficient use of radio spectrum in order to avoid harmful interference.

-If you have questions or need further information on retesting your product according to EN 300 328 v2.2.2 before August 6, 2021, speak to one of our Engaged Experts today.
+If you have questions or need further information on retesting your product according to EN 300 328 v2.2.2, speak to one of our Engaged Experts today.

 making certain for nearly 190 years